codedude03/CW3-HARRY-PARTH-GRAZIA-MOHAMMED/README.md

 Project usage of the implemented flags:

--File -> "./CW3_FINAL_V2.py -file", Must have a file input and output entered to solve a grid.
+-file -> "./CW3_FINAL_FINAL.py -file", must have a file input and output entered to solve a grid.

--Hints -> "./CW3_FINAL_V2.py -hint"

--Explain -> "./CW3_FINAL_V2.py -explain"
+-hints -> "./CW3_FINAL_FINAL.py -hint", enter an N amount of hints for the grids in the script to solve the sudoku.
+As the number of hints increases the more empty cells are filled.
+If number of hints exceed the empty cell that grid will be solved.

+-explain -> "./CW3_FINAL_FINAL.py -explain", when used it shows where each number should go correspounding to there cell using the grids in the script or a choosen file.

--Profile -> "./CW3_FINAL_V2.py -profile" with  or without a file(s) input, it produces a plot.
+-profile -> "./CW3_FINAL_FINAL.py -profile", with  or without a file(s) input, it produces a plot.

--wavefront -> "./CW3_FINAL_V2.py -wavefront"
+-wavefront -> "./CW3_FINAL_FINAL.py -wavefront", when used it shows the least possible number to be entered in that cell.

+Example of how to use the flags in the Git bash terminal:

+"./CW3_FINAL_FINAL.py -file easy1.txt sol_easy1.txt" -> This will solve that inputted grid and saves it into another file as output.

+"./CW3_FINAL_FINAL.py -explain" -> This will explain where each number should go for the grids in the script.

+"./CW3_FINAL_FINAL.py -file easy1.txt -explain" -> This will explain where each number should go for the grids in the file and outputs a file called "-explain" when opening it shows that expalination.